 Too little time has passed to know whether Colombia truly entered into an era of peace.
 But there are disturbing indicators that war, or at least a chronic state of social and political violence, may continue.
 The assassination of social leaders and human rights defenders has actually increased since the peace treaty.
 The government has so far done little to carry out land reforms meant to prevent future conflicts.
 Colombians ruefully joke about the term post-conflict, saying that perhaps it should be better called the Re -conflict.

 So, how will these pictures be read in time?
-As the successful culmination of a peace process in a rugged, mountainous country?
-Or do they just show a pause in a two-century old history of social conflict, whose root causes have never been addressed?
+As the successful culmination of a peace process?
+Or do they show a pause in a two-century old history of social conflict, whose root causes have never been addressed?
 Perhaps the term “post-conflict” which sounds so definitive, actually hides more than it reveals.